 Local amenities are within easy reach, including a village shop, fish and chips and a choice of four country pubs, while the property is ideally situated for walking or enjoying the cycle routes in the area.

 Visit the bustling market town of Driffield, 2 miles away, with its showground which hosts a variety of events, take in some culture with numerous stately homes close by, or enjoy the seaside resorts of Bridlington, Filey and Scarborough.

 A welcoming Nafferton cottage, and a great base for touring the area.

 One double bedroom.
 Shower room with shower, basin & WC.
-Open plan living area with small fitted kitchen, dining table & sitting area with woodburner.
+Open plan living area with a newly refurbished kitchen, dining area and sitting area with wood burner.